 Keep an eye on the Bridge key.

-When ensembling the clarinet holds down the top joint ring key without pressing the lower joint ring key.
+When assembling the clarinet, hold down the top joint ring key without pressing the lower joint ring key.

 Be extra careful with the basset horns or bass clarinets.read more

-7.Close the case lock Don´t forget to lock the case always right after you closed the lid.
+7.Close the case lock Don't forget to always lock the case right after you close the lid.
 This happens very often when cases have a zipper.
-Otherwise, you might take up the case and the instrument falls out.
+Otherwise, you might pick up the case and the instrument falls out.

 Make sure the zippers and locks are closed

-8.Store the instrument always vertical Water can run down and it will dry the best without warping the wood.
+8.Always store the instrument vertically Water can then run down and it will dry the best without warping the wood.

-9.Don´t miss your contact note In case you forget your instrument somewhere, people have to get a chance to contact you.
+9.Don't forget to leave your contact info in the case If you forget your instrument somewhere, people will be able to contact you.
 You might be surprised how many are honest and you can get it back!